 In the last tutorial, we came across the Ways to Supercharge your Performance Testing in detail.

-With the emergence of Cloud Technology, all of us are now moving towards adopting cloud-based paradigm and this is due to the vast benefit that we derive from cloud computing.
+With the emergence of Cloud Technology, all of us are now moving towards adopting a cloud-based paradigm and this is due to the vast benefit that we derive from cloud computing.

 As per the current trend, we want our websites/app pages to load fast, we do care a lot about the response times which is making even performance and load test, a very integral part of software testing.

-Read below to know more about what can actually be done in cloud-based performance testing and what benefits we derive, how should we test etc along with some of the top companies offering cloud-based services.
+Read below to know more about what can actually be done in cloud-based performance testing and what benefits we derive, how should we test, etc along with some of the top companies offering cloud-based services.

 What You Will Learn:

-- What is Cloud Based Testing?
+- What Is Cloud-Based Testing?

-- How does Cloud Performance Testing work?
+- How Does Cloud Performance Testing Work?

 - Top Cloud-Based Performance and Load Testing Service Providers